kyday/kyday/README.md

 ### Hi there 👋

+Hello!
+I am Kiyeol Kim who is interested in
+Frontend developer from South Korea.

+If you want to contact me💬 , please leave me a message!

+⚡ Experience
+- Wecode 16기 Frontend

 <!--
 **kyday/kyday** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.